epccs/RPUno/readme.md

 ## Overview

-This no frills programmable Solar Controller board has an Arduino-style header and an easy to use ATmega328p microcontroller.
-The embedded LT3652 solar charge controller manages power storage for a remote bare metal control and data acquisition application.
+This no frills Solar Controller board is open hardware and programmable.
+It has an easy to use microcontroller and Arduino-style headers.
+The embedded LT3652 solar charge controller manages battery charging while the ATmega328p interfaces with it (see Hardware for more details).

 [Store](https://www.tindie.com/products/ron-sutherland/rpuno/)